REWARDS PROGRAM SELECTION CASE STUDY

 Key takeaways

-Rather than chasing shiny new features, it was interesting to hone in on solving a simple problem centered around basic patterns and controls to enhance our rewards selection experience.
-Adding additional pages and interactions for the user would’ve overcomplicated this, and we didn’t want this to be a heavy lift.
-The goal was simply to help users understand the available options so they could quickly make a choice and move on to book a hotel.
-After multiple reviews with my team, we felt pretty confident these improvements would’ve increased conversion and also been a winner for return bookers with brand loyalty.
+Rather than chasing shiny new features, it was nice to hone in on solving a problem centered on basic patterns and controls to enhance our rewards selection experience.
+Additional pages and interactions would’ve overcomplicated this, and we didn’t want this to be a heavy lift from a technical standpoint.
+The goal was simply to help users understand the available options so they could quickly make a choice and move on to book a room.